 3. Focus More on The Relationship

 5. Use The Word “No” Sparingly

-You may think this is counterintuitive, but Kara at Extremely Good Parenting proves that using the word less frequently actually makes it more powerful.
+You may think this is counterintuitive, but if you use the word less often, it actually has more power.

 6. Reduce Backtalk, The No. 1 Trigger For Parents

 9. Look Inward